 Similar things can be said about fairness.
 If a consequentialist theory presupposes an account of fairness, and simply stipulates that fairness is to be promoted, then this consequentialist theory is not explaining fairness.
-But fairness (like justice, desert, promises, and moral rights) is a concept too important for consequentialism not to try to explain.
+But fairness (like justice, desert, and moral rights) is a concept too important for consequentialism not to try to explain.

 One way for consequentialists to deal with justice and fairness is to contend that justice and fairness are constituted by conformity with a certain set of justified social practices, and that what justifies these practices is that they generally promote overall welfare and equality.
 Indeed, the contention might be that what people are due, what people have a moral right to, what justice and fairness require, is conformity to whatever practices promote overall welfare and equality.

+Whether equality needs to be included in the formula, however, is very controversial.
+Many think that a purely utilitarian formula has sufficiently egalitarian implications.
+They think that, even if the goal is promotion of welfare, not the promotion of welfare-plus-equality, there are some contingent but pervasive facts about human beings that push in the direction of equal distribution of material resources.
 According to the “law of diminishing marginal utility of material resources”, the amount of benefit a person gets out of a certain unit of material resources is less the more units of that material good the person already has.
-Suppose I go from having no way of getting around except by foot to having a bicycle, or if I go from having no warm coat to having one.
+Suppose I go from having no way of getting around except by foot to having a bicycle, or, though I live in a place where one can get very cold, I go from having no warm coat to having one.
 I will benefit more from getting that first bicycle or coat than I would if I go from having nine bicycles or coats to having ten.

 To the assumption that material resources have diminishing marginal utility, let us add the assumption that different people generally get roughly the same benefits from the same material resources.
 Again, there are exceptions.
 If you live in a freezing climate and I live in a hot climate, then you would benefit much more from a warm coat than I would.